SOC 1® vs. SOC 2®: What’s the Difference and Which Do You Need?

-- Privacy: Are you dealing with users’ sensitive information?
+- Privacy: Are you dealing with users’ sensitive, personal information?
 If so, what are you doing to keep that data protected?

-Even though all principles are important, when you’re trying to protect users’ sensitive information, the only principle required for SOC 2 compliance is “Security.”
+Even though all these criteria are important when you’re trying to protect users’ sensitive information, the only one required for SOC 2 compliance is security.
 That’s why it’s called “common criteria.”

-Like SOC 1, an SOC 2 is an attestation report where an external auditor needs to come in, analyze your controls, and issue an opinion report.
+Like SOC 1, a SOC 2 is an attestation report where an external auditor needs to come in, analyze your controls, and issue an opinion report.

 The AICPA doesn’t list specific controls you should have in place to comply with SOC 2, which can make the process more confusing.

 At this stage, a readiness assessment can be helpful for figuring out the current status of your controls, spotting potential gaps in your systems, and better preparing for the actual audit.

 Most accounting firms that have experience with SOC reports can perform readiness assessments to help you mitigate potential issues with your current controls prior to your SOC 2 examination.